DanBirks888/LearningCSharp/LearningCSharp/readme.md

 ### The purpose

 > First exposure to C# and the ASP.NET framework can be quite overwhelming.
 Therefore, my optimal learning approach for this is to:
-1. Practically implement the code through trail and error
+1. Practically implement the code through trial and error
 2. Explain the processes in writing or verbally straight after

 ### Soon to implement